dbojan/free-iptv-balkan-plus/README.md

 -kodi
 -vlc
--mpv is currently not recommended for android tv, since it lacks remote tv functionality
+-mpv is currently not recommended for android tv, since it lacks remote tv functionality use this as remote url address (kodi, vlc, progtv):  https://cutt.ly/bppp

 ###  Channel list sources: